delphidabbler/codesnip/README.md

 2. Increase the focus on the user's own code while downplaying the importance of code downloaded from the DelphiDabbler [Code Snippets database](http://snippets.delphidabbler.com/).
 This will still be available but will be very much an add on, like [SWAG](http://swag.delphidabbler.com/) is at present.
 3. Remove the program's dependency on web services provided by [DelphiDabbler.com](http://delphidabbler.com) given the current uncertainty over that websites future.

-Comments on these ideas are welcome - just create an [issue](https://github.com/delphidabbler/codesnip/issues) and label it "CodeSnip 5 pagoda".
+Comments on these ideas are welcome - just create a [feature request](https://sourceforge.net/p/codesnip/feature-requests/) and select the `v5 (pagoda)` milestone.